BlazingTwist/SoftwareTesting_LabWork/reports/report1.md

 If we execute all test cases, it is easy to identify that something about navigating the board does not work correctly.
 Unfortunately gradle does not execute our `DirectionTest` class, which makes the issue strikingly obvious, because the `DirectionTest` is not part of the `default-test`s.

+# Exercise 9

+### *"Then, provide at most two paragraphs explaining how Game, Unit, Board, and Level classes are related to each other."*

+A List of Ghosts(which extends from Class `Unit`) and a `Board` is passed to the `Level` class on initialisation.
+In the `Game` class the methods from the `Level` class are used to manage/controll the running Game.